 A set of common questions and answers is available on the webpage www.dinosaurisle.com/FAQS.aspx

 Dinosaur Isle is part of a group of local Education providers who are working together to promote educational visits to museums and other non-school educational establishments on the Island.
 Formerly called the IW Environmental Education Forum, the group evolved a few years ago to take on a wider membership who were aiming to achieve the LOtC Quality Award.
-The group has recently changed its name again to place a greater emphasis on learning outside of the traditional school environment.
+The group changed its name again to place a greater emphasis on learning outside of the traditional school environment.
+Today we are part of an evolved group called Hampshire-Solent Learning, Access and Interpretation Network (LAINet).

-Dinosaur Isle is a member of - GEM - Group for Education in Museums.
-ESTA - Earth Science Teachers' Association.
+Dinosaur Isle has been a member of the following groups, its membership evolves to suit current conditions - GEM - Group for Education in Museums (former member).
+ESTA - Earth Science Teachers' Association (former member).
 IDEAL - a group of Island educators with an interest in Learning Outside the Classroom (formerly the IW Environmental Education Forum).
 LAINet - Learning, Access and Interpretation Network for Hampshire and the Isle of Wight.
 A new group starting March 2010.SLIME - Science Links in Museum Education.

 Isle of Wight Heritage Service - Education.The Heritage Education Service (HES) is part of the Isle of Wight Heritage Service and is based at Carisbrooke Castle Museum.